Highlights from the Ratings and Financial Report for NovaGold Resources Inc. (NG)

-NovaGold Resources Inc. (AMEX:NG) went up by 0.12% from its latest closing price compared to the recent 1-year high of $12.10.
-The company’s stock price has collected -2.79% of loss in the last five trading sessions.
+NovaGold Resources Inc. (AMEX:NG) went up by 6.61% from its latest closing price compared to the recent 1-year high of $12.10.
+The company’s stock price has collected 6.74% of gains in the last five trading sessions.
 Press Release reported on 06/29/21 that NOVAGOLD Reports Second Quarter 2021 Financial Results

 >> 7 Top Picks for the Post-Pandemic Economy <<